 Death is an enemy, the ultimate one.
 When God created the human family, He designed that its members should live forever.
-With few exceptions humans do not want to die, and those who do, do so only after the greatest personal anguish and suffering.
+With few exceptions humans do not want to die; and those who do, do so only after the greatest personal anguish and suffering.
 Death goes against our most basic nature.
-And that's because, from inception, we were created to live forever.
+And that's because from inception we were created to live forever.
 Death was to be unknown to us.

-Read Romans 5:12.
+d Romans explain?
+5:12.
 What is Paul describing here?
-What does this explain?
+What does this